 Learning Disabilities Resources

-- People develop strategies to accommodate for areas of challenge by using areas of strength.
+- People develop strategies to accommodate for their challenges by using areas of strength, and may use specific techniques or assistive technology to accomplish their learning goals.

 Fish In A Tree by Lynda Mullaly Hunt